lucapescatore88/SearchEngine/README.md

 ### Data Science position at Pictet: Search Engine

+Assignment for Data Scientist position at Pictet.
+A search engine that will tell you if somebody is rich and famous or poor and miserable.

+A presentation about how all this work is under development [at this link](https://cernbox.cern.ch/index.php/s/1gHOr0MYm3FGNFL).

 ## Installation

 In order to use this repository you need many libraries.